 Don and Kristina arrived around 11 AM, and after a few hours of sun, Tim and I were ready to walk back.

 They freshened up a bit.
-Then, the full group headed to lunch at Flanigan’s, one of the restaurants we had spotted the night before that also had outdoor seating.
+Then, the full group headed to lunch at Flanigan’s, one of the restaurants we had spotted the night before on the Deerfield Beach Boardwalk that also had outdoor seating.

 Don ordered the Smoked Fish Dip for the table and a Philadelphia Cheesesteak for himself.
 Kristina got the Dolphin Sandwich, and Tim and I shared a Chipotle Chicken Stack Sandwich.